 However, as you only have two days in Paris and I’m already jam-packing this itinerary, you won’t have time to explore the Latin Quarter very thoroughly.
-But there are some popular establishments close to the river that are popular, including the super-pretty Shakespeare & Company bookshop and Odette cafe (which serves sublime choux buns).
+But you should have time to see some of the pretty spots that are near the river, including the super-pretty Shakespeare & Company bookshop and Odette cafe (which serves sublime choux buns).
 Square René Viviani is a nice little spot to sit if you need a rest.

-There are also some Bouquinistes along the river, which are a perfectly Parisian way to shop for souvenirs, like art prints.
+There are also some Bouquinistes along the river near here, which are a perfectly Parisian way to shop for souvenirs, like art prints.

 Seine River Cruise